Redpath included in Scotland squad

 Uncapped scrum-halves Ben Vellacott and Ben White have been included in Scotland's Six Nations squad.

-Saracens back-rower Andy Christie is also called up for the first time, along with London Irish wing Kyle Rowe and Glasgow flanker Rory Darge.
+Saracens back row Andy Christie is also called up for the first time, along with London Irish wing Kyle Rowe and Glasgow flanker Rory Darge.

 Head coach Gregor Townsend also selects Bath centre Cameron Redpath, who has just returned from long-term injury.